China's ByteDance challenges Trump's TikTok divestiture order

 Separate restrictions on TikTok from the U.S. Commerce Department have been blocked by federal courts, including restrictions on transactions that were scheduled to take effect Thursday that TikTok warned could effectively ban the app’s use in the United States.

-A Commerce Department ban on Apple Inc AAPL.O and Alphabet Inc's Google's GOOGL.O offering TikTok for download for new U.S. users that had been set to take effect on Sept.
+A Commerce Department ban on Apple Inc and Alphabet Inc’s Google offering TikTok for download for new U.S. users that had been set to take effect on Sept.
 27 has also been blocked.

 Our Standards: The Thomson Reuters Trust Principles.